vs Liston College

 The bonus point for scoring four tries had already been secured by halftime with well-taken tries to Luron Iosefa (2), Meihana Grindlay and Dayton Iobu.
 Aidan Morgan converted all four tries and was instrumental in organising our plays and backline moves.

-In the second half, the coaches were able to get all the reserves onto the field for some good game-time and a further seven tries were scored by Temple Kalepo (2), Max Webb, Mitch Irwin, Luron Iosefa (for a personal match tally of three), Che Clark and also Sean Roberton.
+In the second half, the coaches were able to get all the reserves onto the field for some good game-time and a further seven tries were scored by Temple Kalepo (2), Max Webb, Mitch Irwin, Luron Iosefa (for a personal match tally of three), and Sean Roberton.
 Morgan added a further three conversions for a personal total of 14 points from the boot.

 Perhaps the only disappointing part of the game was that we allowed Liston to score a try from a series of pick-and-go plays close to our line.
 This was, however, a convincing win and a positive start to the season.